 - 301. Great Teachers.
 First semester.
 2 credits.
 Mr. kuhnes - 321e.
 Modern Tendencies in Education.
 First semester.
 2 credits.
-MR. KUHNES - 323-324e.
+MR. Kuhnes - 322e.
 Comparative Education.
-2 credits each semester.
+Second semester.
+2 credits.

-MR. KUHNES - 325es.
+MR. KUHNES - 325e.
 Principles and Technique of Research and Investigation.
 First semester.
 2 credits.
 Mr. evans - 326.
 Research Problem.
 Credit by arrangement.
 This course is open to graduate students and is in addition to the thesis.
 Only those who have received permission from their major professor and dean, and whose problem is approved, may receive credit.
-Fee. \$5.00 per credit hour. - 327ds.
+Fee, \$5.00 per credit hour. - 327ds.
 Seminar and Curriculum.
 Second semester.
 2 credits.